Program overview

 Graduates of the Pharmacy Technician program can pursue a variety of career opportunities in Canada, including:

-• Hospital Pharmacy Technician: Work in hospitals, assisting pharmacists in preparing and dispensing medications to patients.
+• Hospital Pharmacy Technician: Work in hospitals to assist pharmacists in preparing and dispensing medications to patients.

-• Community Pharmacy Technician: Provide support in retail pharmacies, managing prescriptions and patient interactions.
+• Community Pharmacy Technician: Provide support in retail pharmacies, helping customers with their prescriptions and medication inquiries.

 • Pharmaceutical Sales Representative: Promote and sell pharmaceutical products to healthcare professionals and institutions.

-• Insurance Claims Processor: Evaluate and process insurance claims related to medications and pharmacy services.
+• Insurance Claims Processor: Evaluate and process insurance claims related to medication and pharmacy services.

-• Regulatory Affairs Specialist: Ensure compliance with regulations governing pharmaceutical products and practices.
+• Regulatory Affairs Specialist: Ensure compliance with regulations governing the pharmaceutical industry and assist in the approval of new medications.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.